 Sec.
 3. National, National Invitational and World Tournament play shall be under the jurisdiction of the Association's Executive Director.
 A Tournament Director shall supervise the event and be responsible for insuring that the tournament is run according to all rules, procedures and terms of the written contract and to insure that the event is run according to all rules and regulations of the Association.
-The Tournament Director in carrying out his or her duties shall report directly to the Association's Executive Director, Assistant Executive Director, Executive Vice President or Vice President, as appropriate.
-An Executive Vice President or Vice President of the division that is hosting the tournament may act, when called upon, as a liaison officer between the host tournament sponsor and the Association's Executive Director or Assistant Executive Director.
+The Tournament Director in carrying out his or her duties shall report directly to the Association's Executive Director, Assistant Executive Director, Executive Vice President or the Chairman of the National Slow Pitch Committee, as appropriate.

+An Executive Vice President or the Chairman of the National Slow Pitch Committee may act, when called upon, as a liaison officer between the host tournament sponsor and the Association's Executive Director or Assistant Executive Director.